dimyG/jekyll-theme-chirpy/_posts/2025-09-30-theology-of-self-acceptance.md

 And even beyond that, I argue that this isn't just the wisest course but your life's purpose."
 ---

+> What if my value system is completely “wrong”?
+This post offers a way of thinking about grading values.
+It doesn’t by any means commit the hubris of defining the right ones.
+It rather offers rational justification for collapsing this question completely and encouraging you to trust your own.
+Keep in mind, that as any freedom brings heavy responsibilities with it, the ethical one does so in the most life-defining way.

 # The conflict between self and "right"
 For some time I had been searching for an opportunity to explore a hitherto unsolved but hugely important question, without the answer to which I did not feel the certainty to make fully meaningful decisions when steering my life.
 The question